NXPHoverGames/GitBook-NavQPlus/dev-guide/hardware-interfaces/mipi-csi.md

 ![Red box shows pin 1 on the camera.](../../.gitbook/assets/coral_camera_pins.jpg)
 ![Red box shows pin 1 on the MIPI-CSI connector.](../../.gitbook/assets/mipi_csi_pins.jpg)

+{% hint style="warning" %}
+Image reference of how the camera should be connected to the NavQ+.
+Please note the orientation of the flex cable.
+This is very important!
+{% endhint %}

 ![Image shows the Google Coral Camera connected to the NavQ+.](../../.gitbook/assets/coral_camera_orientation.jpg)